 Google does provide analytics for your Posts, called Insights.
 You can also append some tracking code to the link used on your Google Post to be able to easily identify your Google My Business traffic in your website analytics.

-Google Posts will disappear after 7 days or a date specified in your Post.
+Google Posts will disappear from a prominent spot in the Google search listing view after 7 days or a date specified in your Post.
 It is possible to locate past Posts on Mobile, however, by clicking on the Posts tab.